 The JLT comprises of one boy and one girl from Reception to Year Six.
 The first members were elected in September 2015 but the JLT decided that the all subsequent representative members should always be elected at the end of the Summer Term to allow the new members to learn from the experienced Team.
-Meetings take place every Wednesday and follow a regular pattern.
+Meetings take place regularly.

 All pupils are encouraged to raise any issues or suggestions to their class representatives, which are discussed when the JLT meet.
 Representatives are then are able to report back on any decisions made to their classmates.

 Recently the JLT proposed ideas for a school mascot who would help to remind the children of their rights and responsibilities within school.
 The JLT proposed various animals and the classes voted on their favourite.
-The winning mascot was ‘Righty Whale’ and you will see Righty Whale displayed around our school building and playground equipment.
+The winning mascot was ‘Righty Whale’.